Koha-Community/kohadocs/source/tools.rst

    |image345|

-   -  Enter 'Comments about this file' to identify your upload when going to the ':ref:`Manage Staged MARC Records <staged-marc-record-management-label>`' tool
+   -  Enter 'Comments about this file' to identify your upload when going to the ':ref:`Manage staged MARC records <staged-marc-record-management-label>`' tool

    -  Tell Koha which type of file this is, bibliographic or authority